 The ways in which specific hormones bring about their effects are used to exemplify endocrine communication and control.
-Treatment of diabetes is used as an example of the use of medical technology in overcoming defects in hormonal control systems.
+Type 1 diabetes is used as an example to demonstrate how medical technology is used to regulate the hormonal control systems.

-Learning outcomes Additional guidance Learners should be able to demonstrate apply their knowledge and understanding (a) endocrine communication by hormones To include secretion of hormones into the blood, transport by the blood, and detection by target cells or tissues. (b) the structure and functions of the adrer nal glands Adrenal glands as an example of endocrine glands, to include the hormones secreted by the cortex and medulla and their functions. (c) (i) the histology of the pancreas To include the endocrine tissues. (ii) the examination and drawing of state sections of the pancreas to show this tology of the endocrine tissues ΡΔ(1) (d) how blood glucose concentration is reg To include the action of insulin and glucagon as an example of negative feedback, and the role of the liver AND the control of insulin secretion, with reference to potassium channels and calcium channels in the beta cells of the pancreas.
-HSW12 (e) the differences between Type 1 and Typ diabetes mellitus To include the causes of Type 1 and Type 2 diabetes and the treatments used for each.
-HSW12 (f) the potential treatments for diabetes m ellitus.
+Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) endocrine communication by hormones To include secretion of hormones into the blood, transport by the blood, and detection by target cells or tissues. (b) the structure and functions of the adrenal glands Adrenal glands as an example of endocrine glands, to include the hormones secreted by the cortex and medulla and their functions. (c) (i) the histology of the pancreas To include the endocrine tissues. (ii) the examination and drawing of stained sections of the pancreas to show the histology of the endocrine tissues PAG1 HSW4 (d) how blood glucose concentration is regulated To include the action of insulin and glucagon as an example of negative feedback, and the role of the liver AND the control of insulin secretion, with reference to potassium channels and calcium channels in the beta cells of the pancreas.
+HSW12 (e) differences between Type 1 and Type 2 petes mellitus To include the causes of Type 1 and Type 2 diabetes and the treatments used for each.
+HSW12 (f) the potential treatments for diabetes mellitus.
 To include the use of insulin produced by genetically modified bacteria and the potential use of stem cells to treat diabetes mellitus.
 HSW12